Simple Roast Chicken with Garlic and Lemon

 Instructions

-- Preheat the oven to 450ºF with rack in center.
+• Preheat the oven to 450ºF with a rack in the center.

-- Melt the butter with the garlic in a small saucepan over medium-low heat.
-Brush the melted garlic butter all over the chicken.
+• Transfer the garlic slices and rosemary into the cavity of the chicken then brush the melted butter all over the chicken.
 Season the chicken liberally all over (including inside the cavity) with salt and pepper.
-Place the two lemon halves and the sprigs of rosemary inside the cavity.
+Place the two lemon halves inside the cavity.

 Nutrition